scalekit-inc/api-collections/README.md

 # Scalekit API Collections

 This directory contains API collections that help you explore and test Scalekit APIs in various API platforms and tools.
+[Refer to spec folder for the latest OpenAPI spec](/spec/).

 ## Available Collections